OMNI LAW

 - Equity JV — a new legal entity (typically an LLC, sometimes a corporation or LP) jointly owned by the JV parties

-The right structure depends on the scope of the project, the parties’ tax situations, how assets and IP need to be held, and how cleanly each party wants to firewall the venture from its core business.
+The right structure depends on the scope of the project, the parties’ tax situations, how assets and IP need to be held, and how cleanly each party wants to separate the venture from each party’s core business operations.

 When to choose a joint venture